aidinbii/MLE_basic/README.md

 ```

 Replace `/path_to_your_local_model_directory`, `/path_to_your_input_folder`, and `/path_to_your_output_folder` with actual paths on your local machine or network where your models, input, and output are stored.

-## Wrap Up
-This project illustrates a simple, yet effective template to organize an ML project.
-Following good practices and principles, it ensures a smooth transition from model development to deployment.